wdscultan/wdscultan.github.io/_pages/about.md

 Opening
 ------
 Students and Postdocs are needed.
-Please do not hesitate to send me an email, and do not miss deadlines! [also see here](https://www.scholarset.com/recruitment/detail?id=1720)
+Please do not hesitate to send me an email.

 Highlights
 ------